hermit-os/hermit-playground/README.md

 ## Proxy

 Part of HermitCore is a small helper tool, which is called *proxy*.
-This tool helps to start HermitCore applications within a virtual machine or bare-metal on a NUMA node.
+This tool helps to start HermitCore applications within a virtual machine.
 In principle it is a bridge to the Linux system.
 If the proxy is registered as loader to the Linux system, HermitCore applications can be started like common Linux applications.
 The proxy can be registered with the following command: